 A visit here also helps explain the road to peace in Northern Ireland, Ireland in the ‘Celtic Tiger’ years and the current economic collapse.

 Doagh Famine Village contains a wide selection of actual size attractions, including some original dwellings which were still inhabited up to 20 years ago.

 In fact, the centre has been built around the home of the owner who lived here with his family until 1983.
 By then, living in a thatched cottage was no longer fashionable and today this building tell of the subsistence way of life on Doagh Island.

-Some of the Famine Village’s buildings – such as the Orange Hall, Presbyterian Meeting House, Mass Rock and Hedge School and a Republican Safe House – depict the diverse history and culture of this corner of the Inishowen peninsula.
+Some of the Famine Village’s buildings, such as the Orange Hall, the Presbyterian Meeting House, the Mass Rock and the Hedge School and a Republican Safe House, depict the diverse history and culture of this corner of the Inishowen Peninsula.